xAI vs Anthropic: Grok 4.5 vs Claude Sonnet 5 (2026)

 Frequently asked questions

 Yes.
 VerticalAPI exposes a single OpenAI-compatible endpoint at https://api.verticalapi.com/v1.
-You send the same request shape and change the model parameter (for example, grok-3 or claude-sonnet-4-5) and the matching X-Provider-Key header.
-There is no markup on tokens; you pay xAI and Anthropic directly using your own keys (BYOK).
+Send the same request shape and change the model parameter, supplying your own xAI or Anthropic key with the X-Provider-Key header.
+There is no markup on tokens — you are billed by the provider directly.

 Limitations of this comparison

-- This page compares only flagship tiers.
-Smaller tiers (Grok-3 mini, Claude Haiku 4.5) have very different cost-quality trade-offs.
+- This page compares flagship tiers only. grok-4.3, grok-build-0.1 and Claude Haiku 4.5 have materially different cost-quality trade-offs.

 What may change in 12-24 months